luanadefourny/sidequest/README.md

 ## Documentation - Apiary
 Everyone has been invited to the sidequest apiary docs and everytime an update is made to the apiary file and pushed to dev, the docs will update over there.

-## ESLINT
-Run the following script from both the client and server directory

-`npm run format:fix && npm run lint:fix`